mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/testing_strategies/index.md

 So, our final support chart will end up looking like so:

-1. A grade: Chrome and Firefox for Windows/Mac, Safari for Mac, Edge, and IE for Windows (last two versions of each), iOS Safari for iPhone/iPad, Android stock browser (last two versions) on phone/tablet, Chrome, and Firefox for Android (last two versions) on phone tablet.
+1. A-grade: Chrome and Firefox for Windows/Mac, Safari for Mac, Edge, and IE for Windows (last two versions of each), iOS Safari for iPhone/iPad, Android stock browser (last two versions) on phone/tablet, Chrome, and Firefox for Android (last two versions) on phone tablet.
 Accessibility passing common tests.
-2. B grade: IE 8 and 9 for Windows, Opera Mini.
+2. B-grade: IE 8 and 9 for Windows, Opera Mini.
-3. C grade: Opera, other niche modern browsers.
+3. C-grade: Opera, other niche modern browsers.

 ## What are you going to test?